 SECTION 15.
-Minimum Amount of Food. - The Commission on the Right to Adequate Food, in coordination with the Department of Social Welfare and Development, will ensure regular, reliable and timely delivery of a minimum amount of food, or the means for its procurement, to persons who are suffering from hunger or undernourishment, or are at risk from suffering from hunger or undernourishment, but who cannot take care of their own needs, due to reasons beyond their control, including, but not limited, to children whose parents die or disappear, or otherwise no longer take care of them, elderly, and persons with disabilities.
+Minimum Amount of Food. - The Commission on the Right to 14 Adequate Food, in coordination with the Department of Social Welfare and 15 Development, will ensure regular, reliable and timely delivery of a minimum amount of 16 food, or the means for its procurement, to persons who are suffering from hunger or 17 undernourishment, or are at risk from suffering from hunger or undernourishment, but 18 who cannot take care of their own needs, due to reasons beyond their control, including, 19 but not limited, to children whose parents die or disappear, or otherwise no longer take 20 care of them, elderly, and persons with disabilities.
+21

-Implementing rules and regulations will be adopted on the minimum amount of food.
-These implementing rules and regulations will determine the exact quantity of calories, proteins and micronutrients, to which the minimum amount of food will correspond, according to the age, sex, health status and occupation of a person.
-There will be a simple and accessible application or certification procedure for the minimum amount of food entitlement, as provided for in the implementing rules and regulations.
+Implementing rules and regulations will be adopted on the minimum amount of 22 food.
+These implementing rules and regulations will determine the exact quantity of 23 calories, proteins and micronutrients, to which the minimum amount of food will 24 correspond, according to the age, sex, health status and occupation of a person.
+There will 25 be a simple and accessible application or certification procedure for the minimum amount 26 of food entitlement, as provided for in the implementing rules and regulations.
 There will be transparent, fair and non-discriminatory eligibility or certification criteria.

 Fair, independent and accessible recourse procedures to the Commission on the 3 Right to Adequate Food for complaints and appropriate remedies in case of a determined 4 violation of the right to adequate food, will be established.
 There will also be an 5 appropriate monitoring and evaluation mechanism in which the Department of Social 6 Welfare and Development will report to the Commission on the Right to Adequate Food 7 on a regular basis.
 The national budget will include a specific item allocating resources 8 necessary for the implementation of this fundamental right.
 Specific support measures 9 will be designed and adopted to prevent or compensate for disadvantages that identified 10 vulnerable persons or groups suffer from, in regard to the enjoyment of their right to 11 adequate food.
 The Commission on the Right to Adequate Food will review proposed 12 support measures and, where necessary, will give further guidance, so as to ensure that all 13 groups are covered appropriately.
-14
+14 a.
+Food emergencies cover both early warning and preparedness for a crisis, as well as organizing and managing food response in the case of a crisis, and comply with the right to adequate food and the relevant international standards. b.
+Emergency food responses be compatible with the right to adequate food and c.
+Requests for international assistance be initiated in case of necessity, alongside supervising and coordinating distribution of food response received.

-SECTION 16.
-Emergencies. - The Commission on the Right to Adequate Food, in coordination with the National Disaster Coordinating Council, will have the duty to ensure that:
+15 SECTION 16.
+Emergencies. - The Commission on the Right to Adequate Food, in 16 coordination with the National Disaster Coordinating Council, will have the duty to 17 ensure that: